4 killed in California mass shooting

-Four people were killed and nearly a dozen wounded, including two children, when a gunman went on a rampage Tuesday (Wednesday in Manila), randomly picking his targets at a school and other locations in rural northern California.
+RANCHO TEHAMA RESERVE, United States: Four people were killed and nearly a dozen wounded, including two children, when a gunman went on a rampage on Tuesday (Wednesday in Manila), randomly picking his targets at a school and other locations in rural northern California.

 Tehama County Assistant Sheriff Phil Johnston told reporters that the assailant was killed by police following the mass shooting, which began around 8 a.m.
 (1600 GMT) at a home in Rancho Tehama Reserve and continued at several locations in the community, including the elementary school.